jrueter15/unit2/README.md

 - Setup instructions
   - Configure MySQL using a CLI install
   - Run `mysql_secure_installation` to configure the new install
-  - Set a decent root pw.
-I was lazy and chose `0` as the PW requirements and set it to `testpass` for the time being
+  - Set a decent root password.
+Set a basic one for the time being.
   - Disallow remote root login
   - Remove anon users
   - Remove test db
-  - Now, login as root (enter the pass you chose above, in my case `testpass`):
+  - Login as root (enter the pass you chose above):
     ```bash
     mysql -u root -p
     ```